Virginia Beach Police Scanner: Virginia's Largest City

 • Reference: RadioReference Virginia Beach

 Virginia Beach City Council chose not to pursue full encryption after 2019.
-Expressing appreciation reinforces that the community values this transparency.
+Letting them know the community noticed and appreciated it makes that position easier to hold.

 Take Action for Transparency